Snehalatha14/CodeSwapSolutions/README.md

 - **HTML**: For structuring the web pages.
 - **CSS**: To ensure the responsiveness of the platform and to enhance the visual appeal.
-- **JavaScript**: For adding interactivity and functionality to the web applications, including the Drawing Application and Rock-Paper-Scissors Game.
+- **JavaScript**: For adding interactivity and functionality to the web applications.

 ## Website Link

 You can visit the live platform here: [CodeSwapSolutions Project](https://code-swap-solutions.vercel.app/#about)